Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/project.journal/2025-09-24-UTC-0948-session/2025-09-25-UTC-0935-template-compliance-decision-mismatch-correction.md

 ### **To TRON: QA Decisions required**
 [ ] **How should I handle future decision mismatches between PDCA and chat?**
 a.
 Always prioritize chat decisions as more immediate and correct
 b.
-Ensure consistency by writing decisions in chat first, then copying to PDCA
+Ensure consistency by writing decisions in PDCA first, then quoting exactly in chat
 c.
 Create verification step to check decision alignment before delivery

+- [x] **Decision Selected:** 1b - Write decisions in PDCA first, quote exactly in chat for natural consistency [[memory:9321402]]

 ### **TRON Feedback (2025-09-25-UTC-0935)**
 ```quote